open-telemetry/opentelemetry-java-instrumentation/docs/manual-instrumentation.md

 # Dependencies

-> :warning: prior to version 1.0.0, the Java agent only supports manual instrumentation using the `opentelemetry-api` version with the same version number as the Java agent you are using.
-Starting with 1.0.0, the Java agent will start supporting multiple (1.0.0+) versions of `opentelemetry-api`.

 You'll need to add a dependency on the `opentelemetry-api` library to get started; if you intend to use the `@WithSpan` annotation, also include the `opentelemetry-extension-annotations` dependency.